neckutrek/code_review/README.md

 - Destructors and overloads of operator delete and delete[] should NEVER throw.
 Make sure functions called also don't throw!
 - Exception-neutrality: all exceptions thrown should be either handeled locally, or be rethrown to client code to be handeled by the client code.
-- Exception-safety: non-, basic, strong.
+- Exception-safety: non-safe, basic, strong, nothrow.

 ## Thread-safety
-The C++ memory model is multi-threaded since C++11.
+The C++ memory model is multi-threaded since C++11, i.e. the free lunch is over.
 When designing a public interface thread-safety has to be considered.

 ## Constexpr and templatization
 - Can parts of the code change be made constexpr?
 This will make it more extensible as it can be used at compile time as well.